 This article provides tips on using a treadmill for running and discusses the best products to consider, the health benefits and risks, and alternative fitness equipment.

-The best way for a person to get the full benefits from a treadmill is to establish a fitness routine that fits their lifestyle.
+The best way for a person to get the full benefits of a treadmill is to establish a fitness routine that suits their lifestyle.

 A person can first consider why they are purchasing a treadmill and what they want to accomplish.
 Someone who wants to use a treadmill to train for races through the off-season will have different needs than someone who wants a treadmill to help them become more active.

 People can get the most out of a treadmill by:

 - planning and setting goals for the duration and level of exertion of each workout